-The diseases to be controlled are Fowl Pox and the disease caused by Mycoplasma gallisepticum (MG).
-The host species of parental organism from which the vaccine originated is birds.
+Fowl pox, the disease caused by Mycoplasma gallisepticum (MG) and avian encephalomyelitis (AE) are the diseases to be controlled.
+Birds are the host species of the parental organisms from which the vaccine was originated.

 2. Immunization level and duration produced in the host species after immunization with the GMO, informing the time during which the GMO may be detected in vaccinated animals and their excrements, providing experimental evidences.
-The vaccine safety for use in chicken was demonstrated.
-Chicken were immunized by puncturing the wing membrane with a 10X dose of the vaccine.
-After twenty-one days of observation, there was no record of adverse reactions and clinical signs of FP, and Mycoplasma gallisepticum MG.
+The vaccine safety for use in poultry was demonstrated.
+Chicken were immunized by puncturing the wing membrane with a dose 10X of the vaccine.
+After twenty-one days of observation, there was no record of adverse reactions and clinical signs of PV, MG and AE.
 Thus, the vaccine is safe for use in chicken and fails to pose any safety risk.
 Vaccine safety was also assessed during the efficacy study.
 Eight week chickens were immunized.
 The birds were kept for three weeks to develop immunity before the challenge.
-During this period, they were observed on a daily basis and no adverse reactions of clinical signs of FP or were recorded.
-Expired the observation period, the birds were challenged and the vaccine was shown to be efficient against the challenge with FP and MG.
-Thus, the vaccine is efficient for use in chicken and fails to present any safety risk.
-When chickens were vaccinated by wing membrane puncturing with a 100X vaccine dose, neither adverse reactions nor clinical signs of FP and MG were recorded.
-Thus, the vaccine is efficient for use in chicken and fails to present any safety risk.
-Besides, no adverse reaction associated to the parental FPV strain was recorded, the same as in the vaccine licensed by the USDA in the United States, which was used to construct the vaccine of interest.
+During this period, they were observed on a daily basis and no adverse reactions of clinical signs of FP, MG or AE were recorded.
+Expired the observation period, the birds were challenged and the vaccine was shown to be efficient against the challenge with FP, MG and AE.
+When chickens were vaccinated by wing membrane puncturing with a 100X vaccine dose, neither adverse reactions nor clinical signs of FP, MG and AE were recorded.
+Besides, no adverse reaction associated to the parental FPV sample was recorded, the same as in the vaccine licensed by the USDA in the United States, which was used to construct the vaccine of interest.

 Tissue tropism of the vaccine was assessed to examine the likelihood that a change in the FPV tropism could be caused by inserting the MG gene in the FPV genome.
-Chicken were inoculated with a vaccine dose 100X or equivalent amount of the parental FPV sample and viral isolations were conducted in different tissues.
+Chicken were inoculated with a vaccine 100X dose or equivalent amount of the parental FPV sample and viral isolations were conducted in different tissues.
 Birds inoculated with the vaccine failed to develop adverse reactions or clinical signs of FP and MG for ten days post-inoculation (DPI).
-On the fifth DPI, the virus at the place of inoculation was isolated from chicken inoculated with the vaccine and chicken inoculated with the parental FPV, while no viruses were isolated from the trachea, liver or spleen.
+On the fifth DPI, the virus at the place of inoculated with the parental FPV, while no viruses were isolated from the trachea, liver or spleen.
 At the tenth DPI, no virus was isolated from chicken inoculated with both the vaccine and the parental FPV.
-Based on these results, a conclusion was reached that the MSV tissue tropism was similar to that of the parental FPV strain.
+Based on these results, a conclusion was reached that the MSV tissue tropism was similar to that of the parental FPV sample.
 Therefore, the vaccine is safe for use in chicken and fails to pose any safety risk.